Flexible Gravitational-Wave Parameter Estimation with Transformers: Data settings

 \sec{Frequency settings} For the 48~events consistent with the chosen prior ranges, we extracted the frequency ranges from the \mbox{GWTC-2.1}~\citep{ligo_data_release_gwtc21_zenodo:2022} and \mbox{GWTC-3}~\citep{ligo_data_release_gwtc3_zenodo:2021} data releases and the detector configurations from the corresponding catalogs~\citep{ligo_gwtc-21:2024, ligo_gwtc-3:2023}.
 These configurations cover an overall frequency range of $[20,~1792]~\si{\hertz}$, and all events are analyzed using a fixed signal duration of \mbox{$T = \SI{8}{\second}$}, leaving amortization over different frequency resolutions for future work.
 A complete summary of the event-specific settings is provided in Tab.~\ref{table:event_configs}.

 \sec{Multibanding} We employ multibanding~\citep{vinciguerra_mb:2017, morisaki:2021} to compress GW signals without loss of information before passing them to the \dingoT model.
+Multibanding exploits the chirping structure of compact binary waveforms: As the frequency increases, the time remaining until merger~$t(f)$ decreases, so the signal occupies a progressively shorter duration in the time domain.
+Consequently, the waveform becomes increasingly oversampled in the frequency domain at high frequencies.
+To avoid redundant sampling, neighboring frequency bins can be averaged where the waveform varies slowly over frequency, resulting in a non-uniform frequency grid with finer resolution at low frequencies and coarser resolution at high frequencies.

-In this approach, neighboring frequency bins are averaged when the signal is approximately constant, resulting in a non-uniform frequency grid with coarser resolution at high frequencies.
-Following~\citep{dax_bns:2025}, the frequency resolution is typically decreased by a factor of two from one multibanded frequency band to the next, with band boundaries (called "nodes") determined by requiring 32~frequency bins per waveform period.
+Following~\citep{dax_bns:2025}, the frequency resolution is typically decreased by a factor of two from one multibanded frequency band to the next going from low to high frequencies, with band boundaries (called "nodes") determined by requiring 32~frequency bins per waveform period.
 However, this approach of determining the bands is not directly applicable to precessing waveforms such as IMRPhenomXPHM~\citep{pratten_imrphenomxphm:2021}, because precession introduces complex behavior between zero-crossings.
 To address this, we decimate $10^3$~whitened waveforms for a range of potential compression factors and compute the difference between each decimated waveform and its high-resolution counterpart.
 This provides a local quality metric for information loss at each frequency.
 By constraining the maximally allowed local deviation, we identify the frequency above which a lower resolution can be used.
 Going from lower to higher frequencies, we group consecutive token segments of fixed size until resolution reduction is permitted, defining the nodes of the multibanded frequency domain.
 To validate the compression as loss-free, we compute the mismatch between $10^3$~decimated waveforms and their interpolated counterparts under extreme conditions (minimal chirp mass and maximal time-shift).
 We obtain a maximal mismatch of \mbox{$1.3\cdot 10^{-3}$}, comparable to the lower end of mismatches reported between IMRPhenomXPHM and numerical relativity simulations~\citep{pratten_imrphenomxphm:2021}.